zcebeci/fcvalid/README.md

 # fcvalid
-#H1 Internal validity indexes for fuzzy and possibilistic clustering
+# Internal Vlidity Indexes for Fuzzy and Possibilistic Clustering

-To install the package:
+## Install the package 'fcvalid'

 library(devtools)
 install_github("zcebeci/fcvalid")

-To load into R working space:
+## Load the package into R working space
 library(fcvalid)

-To get help about the use of package fcvalid run help in R as follows: help(package="fcvalid")
+## To get help about the use of package fcvalid run help in R as follows:
+help(package="fcvalid")